CollapseLauncher/documentation/home/index.md

 ## Special Thanks
 >
-> The teams over at Collapse are really thankful for all of our users and contributors that has been keeping this project alive and well.
-We are also giving our outmost gratitude for these company/organization for providing their service for us.
+> The team working on Collapse is really thankful for all of our users and contributors that have been keeping this project alive and well.
+We would also like to take the time to thank the following companies/organizations for providing their service for us.
+They help make the experience better for everyone involved.

-1. JetBrains for providing complete .NET suite and Qodana for our internal use
+1. JetBrains for providing their complete .NET suite and Qodana for our internal use!

 <div align="center"><JetBrainsLogo /></div>

-2. Transifex for their translation platform
+2. Transifex for their intuitive translation platform!

 <div align="center"><TransifexLogo /></div>